 You can use Hammersmith Bridge if your journey is essential.
 If it is, make sure to stick to the social distancing guidelines when crossing on foot or by bicycle.
 Otherwise, stay home and don't travel to save lives.

 See our travel advice for Hammersmith Bridge.

-We will need planning permission from both Richmond and H&F Councils to build the temporary bridge.
+We will need planning permission from both Richmond and Hammersmith & Fulham councils to build the temporary bridge.

 We also want to ensure that areas around the landing points of the temporary bridge are fully restored for the benefit of the local community once all the main bridge repair works have been finished and the temporary bridge has been removed.